SLAVERY AND HUMAN TRAFFICKING STATEMENT

 Organisational Structure & Supply Chain

-Square One is a specialist recruitment business that provides IT and Pharmaceutical candidates to clients on contract basis and/or for permanent employment.
+Square One is a specialist recruitment business that provides IT and Pharmaceutical candidates to clients on a contract basis and/or for permanent employment.
 Since its incorporation in 1995, Square One has widened its reach considerably, dealing with both domestic and international (especially European) clients and contractors.

 Our supply chains include (but are not limited to) sourcing candidates for clients, which may involve the introduction of candidates to third party companies, for onward supply to our clients.

 Square One recognises our responsibility to take a robust approach to slavery and human trafficking and we are committed to preventing the same in our corporate activities, and to ensuring that our supply chains are free from slavery and human trafficking.
 Our policies reflect our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our business and in our supply chains.
 Our policies, which we review annually, include:

 - HR Procedures - We operate a zero-tolerance policy of any threat of physical or sexual violence, harassment or intimidation against employees.
 Our policies are clearly defined and communicated to all employees either via training sessions or through written policies which are easily accessible and available to all employees via our employee handbook.
 All of our employees are treated fairly and equally.
 We check that all our staff have the appropriate right to work documents and ensure that they are paid fairly and enjoy a competitive remuneration package;

 - Whistleblowing Policy - Square One is committed to protecting employees when disclosing malpractice and ensuring that any disclosures made in good faith will be treated confidentially and without fear of retaliation.
 We provide annual compliance training to all employees, which includes guidance on how to report suspected dangers or wrongdoing in the workplace;